Ncnchiche/Charsort/README.md

 ## Program Description

-Adds characters to doubly link list from existing file and sorts them with no duplicates, or whitespaces in alphabetical order: Standard output or output to new text file
+Using the terminal will Add characters to doubly link list from existing file and sorts them with no duplicates, or whitespaces in alphabetical order in Standard output or output to new text file

 Usage: codesolve [-o output_file_name] input_file_name